frederic-perez/AmE-dictionary/data/dictionary.md

 __Mother Hubbard__ _n_ [:scroll: After Mother Hubbard, a character in the nursery rhyme “Old Mother Hubbard”.]
 A loose shapeless dress for a woman.
 __mother-of-pearl__ _n_ :two::hammer: :es: nácar _Mother-of-pearl inlays._
 __motif__ _n_ :three::hammer:
-__motion sickness__ _n_ :dart: Nausea and dizziness induced by motion, as in travel by aircraft, car, or ship. _For one grandson prone to motion sickness, I took some meclizine as well._
+__motion sickness__ _n_ :dart::two: Nausea and dizziness induced by motion, as in travel by aircraft, car, or ship. _For one grandson prone to motion sickness, I took some meclizine as well._ _Motion sickness pills._
 __motion__ _n_ _Defense attorneys had filed motions._
 __motley__ _adj_ :seven: If you’ve encountered the word motley, it’s most likely in the phrase “motley crew,” which means a diverse and poorly organized group.
 Think of a band of pirates, or the assorted characters who became The Fellowship of the Ring.
 In contemporary usage, motley can be used in virtually any context as a synonym for mismatched, heterogeneous, or ragtag.
 Motley usually means “made up of many different people or things,” and often appears in the phrase “motley crew” or “motley mix.”
 It can also mean “variegated in color.” _Many of the jesters at the medieval festival were dressed in bright motley garb._ _Motley crew._ _A motley collection._
 __motocyclist__ _n_